standardnotes/app/packages/docs/docs/self-hosting/docker.md

 Due to mounted volumes, we recommend running the setup as a root user.
 If you wish to run it as a non-root user, please see Docker's [post-installation steps for Linux](https://docs.docker.com/engine/install/linux-postinstall#manage-docker-as-a-non-root-user).

+If you're self-hosting on an OS other than Linux, skip to the [installation](/self-hosting/docker#install-standard-notes) instructions below.

 ## Prerequisities

 1. Update your `apt` repositories and upgrade any out-of-date packages: